vincent-van-hoef/sms5279-20-abcd2/docs/content/results.rst

 After additional filtering of SNP with MAF < 0.001% and identical duplicates, a total of **40.637.119 variants in 10.069 individuals remained**.

-The data is stored on Bianca in two folders: one containing the data split up per chromosome ane contains the whole dataset in a single file.
+The data is stored on Bianca in two folders: one containing the data split up per chromosome and one containing the whole dataset in a single file.

 ::